gabejg/DST-Assessment-05/README.md

 * Matt Corrie
 * Luke Hawley

-Our project is an equal equity split amongst each project member.
+Our project is equity split of 30/35/35/0 relative to the list above.

 ## Reading Order